ibm-cloud-docs/account/ts-console-error.md

 # Why doesn't the console open when I log in with my IBMid?
 {: #ts_login_stalls}
 {: troubleshoot}

+You're unable to access the console after login because a browser issue is preventing the page from loading properly.
+{: shortdesc}

 When you log in to the {{site.data.keyword.Bluemix_notm}} console by using your IBMid, a login success message is displayed, but you don't return to the {{site.data.keyword.Bluemix_notm}} console.
 {: tsSymptoms}